A player should avoid naming her persona with her mundane world real name. Creating a persona name makes role-playing more fun.

-The persona’s description is up to the player.
+The alien persona’s description is up to the player.
 However, the persona’s description must fit in with the milieu of the campaign.

 A persona should have a personality of some sort.
 Most often, the persona will be a reflection of the player’s mundane terra persona.
 Experienced players will create a personality for their persona.
 The personality could be emotionally based, belief-based, or vocation-based.